Evaluator Guide · Phase-Aware Reading Order

 ~15 min

-AI Architecture Read /Huai as the AI-layer surface.
-Focus on diagnostic backbone, multi-brain logic, tokenizer design, security-as-architecture. /Huai
+AI Architecture Read /huai as the AI-layer surface.
+Focus on diagnostic backbone, multi-brain logic, tokenizer design, security-as-architecture. /huai

 Asset Depth Read /depth and /asset together.
 Depth gradients across 8 domains, with explicit depth levels for each. /depth + /asset